 - Substances in Epidiolex include sucralose (Splenda) and ethanol – both which have been proven to be linked to liver and/or intestinal damage.

-- A full, well written blog on this topic can be found at: Desperately Seeking Harm: Diagnosing the FDA’s CBD Problem
+- A full, well written editorial on this topic can be found at: Desperately Seeking Harm: Diagnosing the FDA’s CBD Problem